alberthp/exam-generator/README.md

 The script uses LaTeX and the exam package as backend, meaning that you'll need a LaTeX distribution installed on your laptop.

 ## Setup:
+NOTE: the following packages are from the OS, so cannot be included inside a virtual environment.

 <code> sudo apt-get update </code>